 Replicated flops are two or more flops have the same function.
 The data pins and set/reset pins of these flops have the same functions.
 The replicated flops can be in the original RTL file or they can be generated by synthesis tool during special setting run, for example, physical optimization enabled to enhancing timing and area.

 These flops should be mapped as the same key points by the ECO tool.
 But Conformal ECO seems having trouble in mapping these replicated flops in some cases.

-For example, as shown in Figure 4, a flop named reg1 can have an equivalent replicated flop reg1_rep after synthesis.
+For example, as shown in the Figure 4, a flop named reg1 can have an equivalent replicated flop reg1_rep after synthesis.
 Sometimes, Conformal doesn't treat them as equivalent key points.

 Figure 7: Flop replicated after synthesis

 During ECO, RTL is modified and re-synthesized.
-The flop reg1 and its replicated flop reg1_rep have one fanout 'U2' swapped, as shown in Figure 5, and they are actually logically equivalent.
+The flop reg1 and its replicated flop reg1_rep have one fanout 'U2' swapped, as shown in the Figure 5, and they are actually logically equivalent.